arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 \mu_0 = \lambda + \sqrt{\frac{C_D\lambda}{C_C}}.
 $$

-Optimal capacity for a process must be higher when the cost of delay increases because queues become more expensive.
-When the cost of capacity rises, then optimal capacity decrease.
+The optimal capacity for a process must be higher when the cost of delay increases because queues become more expensive.
+When the cost of capacity rises, then optimal capacity decreases.

 #### Q10.
 The Principle of Queueing Discipline: Queue cost is affected by the sequence in which we handle the jobs in the queue.